 The moment you find out that you’ve been accepted at DigiPen can be an exciting one.
 You might be tempted to imagine your first day of classes as some far-off time in the distant future, but the reality is there are many matters to attend to before arriving on campus.
 By coming prepared on day one, you’ll give yourself the best opportunity to succeed in your freshman year and beyond.

-With computing at the heart of much of the DigiPen curriculum, we highly recommend that you have access to a laptop computer to work on coursework and projects on the go.
-We list recommended minimum specifications here.
+With computing at the heart of much of the DigiPen curriculum, we require all incoming students to have access to a laptop computer to work on coursework and projects on the go.
+We list the required minimum specifications here.

 New Student Orientation is a full-day event for new students and their families to learn about the campus and their chosen academic program.
 Current students serve as your guides for the day, sharing from their own experiences and insights about life at DigiPen.